mikhailshilkov/mikhailio-hugo/content/moscow-iac-workshop/getting-ready/index.md

 It's quite likely you already have node installed.
 If not, navigate to [Download Page](https://nodejs.org/en/download/) and install Node.js with npm.

-If you have npm installed, you can install TypeScript globally on your computer with `npm install -g typescript`.
+When you have npm installed, you can install TypeScript globally on your computer with `npm install -g typescript`.

 ## Azure CLI